e-gov/TARA-Doku/Testing.md

 The integrator should test whether the client application works with TARA with a combination of browsers and devices supported by the client.

-### 3.10 Smart-ID+
+### 3.10 Smart-ID

-Smart-ID+ introduces new device link based flows (QR code and Web2App flow).
+With the introduction of new device link based flows (QR code and Web2App flow), user interaction and technical solution are changed compared to the previous notification based flow.
 Special attention must be paid to the Web2App flow on mobile devices.
 For example, it must be noted that in the Web2App flow user is redirected to a new browser tab after successful authentication.